Raikia/seat-timerboard/README.md

 2. Open `Timerboard -> Settings`.
 3. Set an optional default access role for new timers.
 4. Review the default tags.
-5. Configure notifications if you want Discord alerts.
+5. Configure notifications if you want Discord or Slack alerts.
 6. Configure display and auto-import settings if you want local time formatting or automatic friendly timer ingestion.
+7. Configure sync peers if you want to exchange timers with other SeAT instances.

 ## Permissions